High Arctic Large Igneous Province: Northern Greenland (Peary Land)

 The northern Greenland province, also known as Peary Land, contains three dike swarms.
-The Nansen Land swarm trends SSE-SE and is the oldest of the swarms.
-The middle-aged swarm is known as the Erlandsen Swarm and trends SE-ESE.
+The Nansen Land swarm trends SSE–SE and is the oldest of the swarms.
+The middle-aged swarm is known as the Erlandsen Swarm and trends SE–ESE.
 The J. P. Koch Swarm is the youngest of the three and trends eastward.
 The two younger swarms tend to have igneous rocks of alkaline composition, while the Nansen Land swarm tends to have more tholeiitic composition.
 The Peary Land province covers an area of over 80000 km2.

 Barents Sea

-The Barents Sea province is characterized by igneous intrusions with much similarity to Svalbard and Franz-Josef Land.
+The Barents Sea province is characterized by igneous intrusions with much similarity to Svalbard and Franz Josef Land.
 This region is well known for being petroleum-rich.
 The Barents Sea province covers an area of 15000 to 20000 km2.

 Climatic impact

-Large igneous provinces such as HALIP are thought to have caused global climate change.
+The HALIP, along with other large igneous provinces, is thought to have caused global warming that led to the Cenomanian-Turonian extinction event.
 Late Cretaceous (92–86 Ma) vertebrates, including 2.4 m long champsosaurs, a crocodile-like reptile, found in the Canadian Arctic suggests that polar climate was much warmer during the Cretaceous when average annual temperature must have exceeded 14 °C.

 The BLIP intrusions could have released perhaps 9000 Gt of carbon from the contact aureoles which could have triggered the Aptian oceanic anoxic event (OAE1a) at 120 Ma.